Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 I did two stack problems while at work.
 Got the group anagrams problem down.

 Ended up doing another easy problem later on that involved encoding and decoding strings

+## Day 20: 10/4/25: Got Sick, Back at it.
+Did Popular Problem
+I was sick for a week but got back on the LC grind.
+Did most water medium today; its a simple two pointer problem so it was fine.
+Going to keep on trucking.